qqwjq1981/data_science_practice/quizzes-en.md

 > -   **Verify Randomization Effectiveness:** Ensure that users are evenly distributed across buckets.
 > -   **Employ Statistical Techniques:** Use methods like propensity score matching (PSM) to control for confounding variables.

-#### AB test can be conducted at user level or device level.
+#### A/B test can be conducted at user level or device level.
 For new user registration, shall we use device-level or user-level?

 > **For new user registration, device-level A/B testing is generally preferred.**
 >This approach offers several advantages: